rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Trees.md

 A (full) 2-ary tree is usually called a (full) **binary tree**

-Often, the children of each node are assumed to be orderred
+Often, the children of each node are assumed to be ordered

 ## Lemma